Found in Red

 A love letter to San Francisco, written one red note at at time

 Found in Red is a love letter to San Francisco, composed one red note at a time.
-This series uses the color red as a unifying thread, weaving through the city’s neighborhoods and layered stories.
+This series uses the color red as a unifying thread, weaving through neighborhoods and layered stories.
 Through everyday scenes and overlooked details, each photograph captures a quiet moment of connection within the rhythm of urban life.
-Whether it is a string of lanterns, a faded sign, or a spray-painted heart left on a crumbling wall above the sea, these images offer a more intimate and affectionate view of the city.
-Together, they create a visual portrait of San Francisco that moves through spaces both familiar and unexpected, always carried by the quiet, steady presence of red.
+Whether it is a string of lanterns, a faded sign, or a spray-painted heart on a crumbling wall above the sea, these images offer an intimate view of the city.
+Together, they create a visual portrait that moves through spaces both familiar and unexpected.

 Cupid’s Span, Embarcadero